-The American-Made Solar Prize is a $5 million competition designed to support U.S. solar manufacturing and address challenges to rapid, equitable solar energy deployment by incentivizing hardware and software development.
+The American-Made Solar Prize is a multimillion-dollar competition designed to support U.S. solar manufacturing and address challenges to rapid, equitable solar energy deployment by incentivizing hardware and software development.
 Competitors may be entrepreneurial students, professors, small-business owners, company staffers, researchers at national laboratories, or anyone else based in the United States with a potentially marketable solar technology solution.
 This challenge requires competitors to make progress quickly, form private-sector partnerships, and engage customers to bring their ideas to life.

 On June 10, 2021, the U.S. Department of Energy (DOE) launched Round 5 of the American-Made Solar Prize, newly consisting of two tracks: a hardware track and a software track.
 As in previous rounds of the competition, the hardware track solicits hardware innovations that can be manufactured in the United States.
 The new software track solicits software innovations that will help address the non-hardware costs of solar, like customer acquisition, financing, and grid integration.